nufeb/NUFEB-2/README.md

-LICENSE                 the GNU General Public License (GPL) install.sh              script for building NUFEB uninstall.sh            script for uninstalling NUFEB doc                     user manual and other documentation examples                test problems and cases used in publications lib                     libraries NUFEB can be linked with lammps_stable_29Oct2020 LAMMPS source code src                     source files thirdparty              thirdparty tools
+LICENSE                 the GNU General Public License (GPL) install.sh              script for building NUFEB uninstall.sh            script for uninstalling NUFEB docs                    source of user manual and other documentations examples                test problems and cases used in publications lib                     libraries NUFEB can be linked with lammps_stable_23Jun2022 LAMMPS source code src                     source files thirdparty              thirdparty tools
 </pre>